arsam31/SAAC02-KMS/README.md

 Unlike CMKs, AWS does not manage DEKs for you, they are simply returned to you.(<- important)

+DEK gives two versions:

+1: PlainText version: used to encrypt data
+2: CypherText version: encrypted dek is placed side by side with encrypted data

 When you need to do this, you are expected to do something like:

 -- Storage --